Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

       ... common ping data
       payload: {
         version: 1,
+        os : { ... }, // os data from the current telemetry environment.
+OS specific, but typically includes name, version and locale.
         discarded: <integer count> // Number of syncs discarded -- left out if zero.
         why: <string>, // Why did we submit the ping?
 Either "shutdown", "schedule", or "idchanged".
         uid: <string>, // Hashed FxA unique ID, or string of 32 zeros.
 If this changes between syncs, the payload is submitted.